Learn how to automatically detect and block personally identifiable information in LLM prompts before it reaches third-party AI providers.

 One of the most common risks with AI applications is PII leakage.
 Users paste emails, phone numbers, and other personal data into prompts without realizing it gets sent to third-party AI providers like OpenAI or Anthropic.

-This is what SignalVault uses for its `contains_pii` rule type.
+This is what SignalVault uses for its contains_pii rule type.

-Named entity recognition (NER) More sophisticated approaches use ML models to identify PII, but these add latency and complexity.
+More sophisticated approaches use ML models to identify PII, but these add latency and complexity.
 For real-time guardrails, regex patterns provide the best tradeoff of speed vs. accuracy.

 The right choice depends on your compliance requirements.
 For SOC2 and GDPR, blocking or redacting is typically required.

-Create a PII detection rule in your app's Rules tab: - Type: PII Detection - Action: Block or Redact - Environment: All environments - Patterns: email, phone, ssn
+Create a PII detection rule in your app's Rules tab:

 Every request will be checked automatically, and violations appear in your dashboard.